NishchayAnand/software-engineering/System Design/LLD Fundamentals/OOPs/Polymorphism/Notes.md

 - `Method Overloading`: Allows us to define multiple methods within the same class with a same name but different parameter lists.

 - `Method Overriding`: Allows us to define a method that can be overridden by different classes to respond differently.

+EXTRA:

+Polymorphism enables us to treat objects of different classes consistently when we're interested in their common characteristics.